 The information exchanged across the interfaces supported by MPS services is complex.
 Requests for activities to be planned require the specification of the activities to be performed and any constraints on their execution.
 Plans express not only the planned activities they contain, but also what triggers their execution relative to time, position or planning events.

 The MPS information model describes the information objects that are transferred or operated on by service operations and the relationships between them.
-It addresses both the content of the messages that constitute service operations and also the configuration data that both consumer and provider must have access to to interpret those messages.
+It addresses both the content of the messages that constitute service operations and also the configuration data that both consumer and provider must have access to in order to interpret those messages.

 This document contains the specification of data structures derived from the MPS information model that are used in the body of service messages or referenced by them.
 These data structure definitions are a normative part of the Recommended Standard and are expressed in the tabular format described in 4.3.1.